• Skip to primary navigation

 5 from 2 votes

-Thyme Roasted Chicken with Caramelized Shallots & Grapes
+Roasted Chicken with Grapes & Shallots

 Perfectly crispy thyme roasted chicken with caramelized shallots and sweet n’juicy grapes, all made in a single pan.